 Depends what you mean.

 If you mean, give me money so that I will continue to work on it, I'd prefer that you donate it to a left-leaning, non-religious charity or NGO of your choice.
-If you donate the money to the "President for Life for George W. Bush" PAC, your copy of CellarDoor will likely overwrite the entire contents of your Palm memory, so don't even think about it.
 I'll continue to work on CellarDoor for free, at least for the foreseeable future.
 It's just that much fun.
 If, given all that information, you really can't resist the urge to press a monetary token of appreciation directly into my virtual hot grubby little hand, I have a PayPal account registered under the email address below.

 If you mean, work on the source code and add new features, that's even better!
 Drop me a note, tell me about what you want to work on, and we'll figure something out.